josedasilva11/btc-binary-trading/README.md

 This documentation provides a comprehensive guide to creating an automated trading bot for placing trades in the UpVsDown game using the Playnance Game Token (USDP) or the Playnance Meme Token (USDB).
 The bot is designed to interact with a smart contract and automate trade placements based on a predefined strategy.

-https://btccrush.io?ref=MzI5NDgwMTMxNzIwMDIzODI0MTg1 - Use my affiliate link to get discounts on trading fees.
+https://btccrush.io?ref=MzI5NDgwMTMxNzIwMDIzODI0MTg1 - Use my affiliate links to get discounts on trading fees. https://upvsdown.io?ref=MzI3MjI5MzUxNzIwMTM4MjY0MjYx - Use my affiliate links to get discounts on trading fees. https://moonxp.com?ref=MzMwNjg3MDkxNzIwMTM4NDkxMjIz - Use my affiliate links to get discounts on trading fees. https://callvsput.io?ref=MzMwNzA3NzYxNzIwMTM4NTMxMjA0 - Use my affiliate links to get discounts on trading fees.

 #### Contents:

 1. **Introduction**